patyfc/patyfc/README.md

 -->

 ###
 I have a Bachelor’s Degree in Computer Information Systems back in Brazil.
 I moved to Calgary to study the two-year New Media Production and Design program at Southern Alberta Institute of Technology.
-My main goal is to gain knowledge and develop my skills.
-Currently, I am working as a Web Services Coordinator, but I have a new career goal, and I have been studying to become a DevOps.
+Currently, I am diligently studying and acquiring skills in cloud computing to make a career transition into this dynamic field.
+With a strong foundation in technology and a keen interest in cutting-edge advancements, I have a solid understanding of various IT concepts, including systems administration, network administration, and virtualization.